AlexBabescu/freqtrade_3commas/README.md

 ```
 wget https://raw.githubusercontent.com/AlexBabescu/freqtrade_3commas/master/freqtrade3cw.py
 ```
 The wrapper depends on the **py3cw** package.
-You will need to install it with
+You will need to install it with:
 ```
 pip install py3cw
 ```